 Links to Related Sites

 Slow Speed CW Net

 is hosting a slow speed CW net on Sunday afternoons to promote CW and aid newer CW enthusiasts an opportunity to practice their skills.
 The net is hosted by Sean, NB7A.
 The frequency is 28.140Khz which will allow all classes of licensees to participate.
 It begins at 1500 Pacific time (PDT/PST as appropriate).
 Initially speed will be 5 WPM.If further information is needed, contact Carl,K5HK

 If you came across this site and are not familiar with QRP, it is a "Q" signal used in radio communication since the early days of morse code.

 Generally, it means "low power" and has come to represent transmissions using 5 watts or less. (about the same power as a conventional 'nite lite')

 A list of commonly used "Q" Signals may be found at:

-monthly luncheon meetings take place on the third Monday of the month.
+monthly luncheon meetings take place on the Third Monday of the month from 11:30am until?.

 Field Day Results Are In

 ARRL Field Day results are now published.